Milwaukee Schools Offering EMT Training Programs

 Students seeking EMT training in Milwaukee will find three schools with a variety of programs.
 All are hour or less from the downtown area.
 This article examines those schools and their training options and also includes a table of information useful to prospective students.
 That data covers school enrollment, costs and campus setting in addition to other information.

-- Milwaukee Area Technical College, about 12 miles from downtown, offers basic and intermediate EMT diploma programs.
+- Milwaukee Area Technical College, about two miles from downtown, offers basic and advanced EMT diploma programs.

-- At Waukesha County Technical College, students can earn an EMT Technical Diploma, an EMT-Intermediate Technical Diploma or Advanced EMT Technical Diploma.
-This school has several campuses around 20 miles from the city center.
+- At Waukesha County Technical College, students can earn an EMT Technical Diploma or Advanced EMT Technical Diploma.
+This school has several campuses around 18 miles from the city center.

 Find schools that offer these popular programs